Sairashi008/4707_Group_Project2/README.md

 - Assuming PaymentAmt cannot be NULL
 - Assuming Title of the book cannot be NULL
 - Assuming that the also uses the UNIQUE keyword
+- Assuming that all Date Fields entered are valid.
+- Assuming Email address provided for each customer is unique and is mandatory